 Instead, the audio examples „mobile fast“ and „mobile slow“ were recorded with an FM receiver that does not reduce the stereo separation and does not change the audio signal when FM reception becomes poor.

-In preparation: audio examples „mobile“
+To come: audio examples „mobile“

-multipath interference
+Multipath interference

 multipath01.WAV and multipath02.WAV were recorded in hilly terrain.